Refurbished Medical Devices Market Size and Share

 By Refurbishment Provider: OEM dominance meets independent agility

-OEM-certified refurbishers held 64.56% of the refurbished medical equipment market share in 2024.
+OEM-certified refurbishers held 64.56% of the refurbished medical devices market share in 2024.
 They leverage proprietary schematics, factory parts bins, and integrated service teams to promise uptime levels identical to new installations.
 Hospitals attach high weight to brand support for advanced modalities such as interventional cardiology labs and linear accelerators, so OEM programs continue to command price premiums that preserve market leadership.
 These channels further strengthen customer lock-in because they synchronize software licenses and cybersecurity patches with corporate road maps.

 Independent and in-house refurbishers are scaling faster, growing at a 10.78% CAGR.
 Their competitive edge stems from shorter quotation cycles, the ability to cannibalize multiple donor units to restore legacy platforms, and the willingness to handle niche brands that OEMs no longer support.
 The United States Food and Drug Administration confirmed in a Food and Drug Administration Reauthorization Act (FDARA) 710 study that qualified third-party servicers can meet safety norms.
-This finding boosted credibility across the refurbished medical equipment market.
+This finding boosted credibility across the refurbished medical devices market.
 Collaborations between independents and original manufacturers are emerging in parts sourcing, while blockchain-based certificates record each test result, easing traceability concerns for cross-border buyers.

 By End-User: Hospitals remain core while outpatient sites accelerate

-Hospitals commanded 63.75% of the refurbished medical equipment market size in 2024.
+Hospitals commanded 63.75% of the refurbished medical devices market size in 2024.
 Integrated delivery networks write multi-year capital plans that treat refurbished equipment as a hedge against reimbursement uncertainty.
 Teaching hospitals update standard monitoring or infusion fleets through refurbishment to reroute funds toward breakthrough therapies.
 Extended warranties and service-level agreements ensure risk profiles match those of new assets, sustaining confidence even for cardiology cath labs and high-field MR scanners.

 Ambulatory surgical centers represent the fastest-growing end-user slice with an 11.57% CAGR outlook.
 Procedure migration to outpatient settings drives investment in anesthesia, endoscopy, and minimally invasive surgical stacks.
 Refurbished towers or C-arms reduce per-procedure depreciation and help centers pass savings to payers.
 Diagnostic imaging centers further round out demand, especially in urban India and China, where middle-income populations require accessible scans but capital budgets remain tight.
 Clinics that outsource maintenance to third-party specialists create recurring service revenue streams for refurbishers and raise switching barriers over time.